-I am a tenure-track Assistant Professor at Aarhus University in Denmark leading the Distributed Computational Intelligence research group.
+I am an Associate Professor in Electrical and Computer Engineering at Aarhus University in Denmark leading the Distributed Computational Intelligence group.
 Previously, I was a Marie Sklodowska-Curie Research Fellow (MSCF-IF) at the ALICE group at the Aston University in Birmingham, UK working on my European Commission funded H2020 Marie Sklodowska-Curie project called SOLOMON, I held a post-doc position in the Cyber-physical Systems group of Prof Radu Grosu at the University of Technology Vienna, Austria, and I was a PhD student at the Pervasive Computing group of Prof Bernhard Rinner at the Alpen-Adria University Klagenfurt, Austria.

 Online Multi-object k-coverage with Mobile Smart Cameras